 #3.
 Keep Your Thoughts In Check

 What kind of thinking are you doing that is generating the thoughts that you’re currently having?
+Awareness is the pinnacle of mindfulness strategies that can help you stay focused on being sane, instead of the opposite.

 For example: “I’m so pissed off right now”, “I shouldn’t have to put with this”, “I’m worried that I’ll never get this job”, “How can she do this to me after everything I’ve done for her?”
 Or….”
 I’m awesome, and I love the life I’m living right now…what can I do to make it better?”